Stonehenge: Green light for tunnel plan

 "It staggers belief that we can inject enormous quantities of concrete to build a tunnel that will last at best 100 years and therefore decimate a landscape that has lasted for millenia," he said.

-In 2015 researchers found the remains of a major new prehistoric stone monument -- dubbed "Super-henge" -- less than 3 kilometers from Stonehenge.
+In 2015 researchers found the remains of a major new prehistoric stone monument -- dubbed "Super-henge" -- less than 3 kilometers (1.9 miles) from Stonehenge.

 Andy Rhind-Tutt, chairman of Amesbury Museum and president of the local chamber of commerce, says the "destructive" tunnel will "put a time bomb of irreversible destruction on one of the world's greatest untouched landscapes."